-Almost half of the Liberian territory is rain forest.
-It is therefore hardly surprising that only 4% of Liberia’s land is under cultivation.
+In Liberia, tropical forests cover almost 43% of the territory.
+It is therefore hardly surprising that only 20,3% of all Liberian land is cultivated.

 Before the two civil wars in Liberia in the 1990s and early 2000s, the agro-industry was the largest employer after the State, and more than half of the workforce was engaged in agriculture.